Veteran-owned Shopville farm uses SPEDA mini-grant to grow composting operation

 Now, this land and legacy have passed on to them.
 Once a traditional Angus operation that grew hay during the summer to feed the herd in the winter, the Bakers are spending retirement renewing Wise Ass Farms’s focus while maintaining the history and integrity of the land.
 In addition to raising a different breed of cattle, they are growing a food forest and have started a composting enterprise, the latter catching the attention of the Somerset-Pulaski Economic Development Authority (SPEDA) mini-grant committee.
 The Bakers applied for and received the $2,500 grant to help grow this part of their operation, which will offer compost — a nutrient-rich soil amendment created by the breakdown of organic materials — to farmers in the spring of 2025 to naturally increase their garden and crop yields.

-The genesis of the composting operation came when the Bakers learned that neighboring greenhouse farm Bosch Berries was paying a large amount of money to dispose of its organic food waste in a local landfill.
+The genesis of the composting operation came when the Bakers learned that neighboring greenhouse farm Bosch Berries was paying a large amount of money to dispose of its organic waste in a local landfill.
 The Bakers saw an opportunity to use their land to create a natural fertilizer from this waste that could help farmers across the region increase their yields in a healthy, safe way.
 Baker said composting this material — unique in that it contains no manure or weeds, only leaves, stems and fruit — would also help Bosch Berries realize significant savings by no longer having to rent a dumpster and pay to haul waste to the landfill.

 “We agreed to take over the disposal of this material through composting on our adjacent property,” Baker said.
 “Initially, we were also paying for a dumpster rental, losing a significant amount of product to decomposition before we could move it to the composting area.
 Purchasing our own equipment with the SPEDA mini-grant allowed us to move this material before decomposition started and eliminate movement and disposal fees.”